mdavidsaver/cashark/README.md

     dofile("ca.lua")

-If all goes well the string "Load CA" will be printed to the console when wireshark starts.
+If all goes well the string "Loaded CA" will be printed to the console when wireshark starts.

 To install this for a single user create `$HOME/.wireshark/init.lua` with